 Aside from the intensive preparation, here are some tips that will help make sure that your hiking trip in the Appalachian Trail will end in success:

 - Pack light – and we’re talking about as lightest as you can.
 This is not really your daddy’s hiking trip, so you will need all the weight savings that you can get.
 The less weight you have on your backpack, the less burden it will be for you which means less fatigue.
 This is not about going so lightweight that you will start leaving important things behind, this is about carefully considering what’s important.
 Build a backpacking gear checklist and evaluate the things that you’ll need to bring.
+Make sure you have the sturdiest backpack.
+Read our review of the best Osprey backpack to give you more options.

 - Get a support person – at some point in your thru-hike, you will likely get lonely or just plain bored.
 In that case, you will need a support person that will get you back on track.
 It could be a physical support like sending you a new pair of hiking shoes once your current one is broken down.
 Or, it could be a mental support that will give back your confidence and motivation to reach the finish line.